mtolly/onyx/haskell/README-windows.md

     Avoids a few bugs in Reaper's own MIDI import function.
     Also applies most of the C3 template to the MIDI tracks, so you get note names, colored tracks, and RBN preview windows.

+  * Auto reductions (takes MIDI files, creates MIDI file)

+    Generates CAT-like automatic reductions for empty difficulties in a MIDI.
+    Quality is not guaranteed, but they should pass Magma.

+    To use, ensure that there are no notes or events authored for a difficulty you want to be filled in.